yoozzeek/Video-Catalog-SSR-Example/README.md

 many enterprise companies like Twitch, Nike and etc use same tech stack.<br>

 ### Run in dev mode
-You can start development server in docker container.<br>
+You can start development server in local machine: `npm run dev`<br>
-Run in your console `docker-compose up --build`
+If you want to use Docker, run in your console `docker-compose up --build`